nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * The `displaySchoolList()` method will iterate over the keys of the database which contains the University names, upon acquiring the keys, they will be printed over the CLI.
 * There are also assertions and logging in place for error handling.
 * Line Separator is used to ensure readability and ease of use for users.

-#### Why it is implemented that way:
-* The `execute` method is essential and unique to every command class so inheritance was used.
-* Every method in the class remains maintainable and has one responsibility this allows easy debugging and refactoring.
-* By using inheritance, new command classes can easily extend the functionality of existing ones which reducing redundancy in the code
-* Logging and assertions helps the team of developers to follow through the command execution.

-#### Alternatives considered:
-* Reading of the `database.json` was tricky and other libraries were considered.
-* Considered placing all the class methods inside the `execute` method but kept SLAP in mind to ensure readability.

 #### Sequence Diagram:
 ![List School Command Sequence Diagram](images/ListSchoolsCommand.png)